SuperCater/SuperCater/README.md

 - 👋 Hi, I’m @SuperCater or more commonly known online as Cater.
-My real name is Alexander Duffey
 - 👀 I’m interested in making Discord bots, games, and websites.
-- 🌱 I’m currently learning JavaScript, Discord.js, NodeJS, and LuaU
+- 🌱 I’m currently learning JavaScript, Discord.js, NodeJS, C#, and LuaU
 - 📫 How to reach me:
 - Discord: Cater#8008
 - Email: supercater500@gmail.com